Tubbz-alt/kbool/README.md

 val walkingInTheWood = sunIsShining and (!isRaining or haveUmbrella)

 println(walkingInTheWood.isTrue())   // -> true, but why?
-println(walkingInTheWood.getCause()) // -> 'sun is shining?' - true, is raining - false
+println(walkingInTheWood.getCause()) // -> 'sun is shining?' - 'true, is raining' - false
                                      //    so an umbrella doesn't change a thing today ;-)
 ```